Top 14 Do's & Don'ts in Dubai

-Ok, so we've all heard the horror stories of people being jailed for all sorts of things in Dubai (caught with marijuana, drunk in public, pre-marital sex, blah blah blah).
-Here I'll list out the top 14 activities that I did on my trip and what you should avoid, in order to make your vacation memorable, and not land you in any mess.
+Ok, so we've all heard the horror stories of people being jailed for all sorts of things in Dubai (caught with marijuana, drunk in public, pre-marital sex).
+Here are the top 14 activities that I did on my trip and what you should avoid, in order to make your vacation memorable, and not land you in any mess.
 The thing that you have to keep in mind about visiting other countries is that culturally it might be very different from what you're accustomed to.

 For example, in the United States, folks bounce checks all the time and get hit with that $30.00 NSF fee (no biggie), in Dubai, it's against the law to write a bad check, and it can land you in Jail.
 In some US, and European cities such as Amsterdam, pot use is entirely legal, in Dubai it's illegal.
 So keep in mind that any place that you want to visit, always research and have an understanding of their culture, beliefs, customs, and legal system.
 If you do this, you'll always be okay!